-Capital gains realized on the Warrants or the Underlying (ETF) Shares by a non-resident individual are generally not subject to Belgian income tax provided that, (a) the Warrants or the Underlying (ETF) Shares are part of the relevant individual's private assets and (b) the transaction concerned falls within the scope of the normal management of one's private assets.
+Capital gains realized on the Warrants or the Underlying (ETF) Shares by a non-resident individual are generally not subject to Belgian income tax provided that, (a) the Warrants or the Underlying (ETF) Shares are part of the relevant individual's private assets, (b) the transaction concerned falls within the scope of the normal management of one's private assets and (c) the transaction concerned is not speculative in nature.
 Conversely, capital losses realized by non-residents upon the disposal of the Warrants are generally not tax deductible for Belgian tax purposes.